Best Ten Dollar Suit Pictures

 H O R R I B L E C H I L D a TK film

-director of photography LILA JAVAN; lighting designer CASEY WOODEN; dialogue recorded by MATT GELDOF; featuring the voice of SAMANTHA BRUCE-BENJAMIN; assistant director JEAN-MICHELE GREGORY; based in part on a photograph by OOTE BOE; postproduction sound recorded by WINSTON SPENCER RICE; music by LAWRENCE KRAUSER; “Weapons Galore” sung by JOSEPH MAHAN & mixed by JESKO STAHL; designed & edited by LARISSA TOKMAKOVA; written & directed by LAWRENCE KRAUSER
+director of photography LILA JAVAN; lighting designer CASEY WOODEN; dialogue recorded by MATT GELDO; featuring the voice of SAMANTHA BRUCE-BENJAMIN; assistant director JEAN-MICHELE GREGORY; based in part on a photograph by OOTE BOE; postproduction sound recorded by WINSTON SPENCER RICE; music by LAWRENCE KRAUSER; “Weapons Galore” sung by JOSEPH MAHAN & mixed by JESKO STAHL; designed & edited by LARISSA TOKMAKOVA; written & directed by LAWRENCE KRAUSER

 WHO'S WHO